 Google drive is a great solution to storing files and documents while using Gmail.
 On top of that, various departments at Loyola Law School use Google Suite for shared documents and files.
 However, the official LMU and LLS cloud storage solution is, and has been, Box.
 Ideally, even before migration, you would be storing your files in Box.
 After migration, you should use Box or OneDrive (Microsoft's cloud storage solution).
 ITS encourages all LLS faculty and staff to begin moving important files from Google to either Box or OneDrive.

-ITS hasn't definitively decided when LLS faculty and staff will lose access to Google Suite completely, but a tentative date of July 2019 has been identified.
-All LLS faculty and staff will receive multiple communications in advance of this.
+LLS access to Google Suite will end January 4, 2021.
+All faculty and staff will receive multiple communications in advance of this.